Common Ground Voices – an international choir

 Common Ground Voices joined concert with Micah Hendler and his YMCA Jerusalem Youth Choir, consisting of Israeli and Palestinian youth. in the beautiful YMCA hotel lobby.

 The crowd came and we had to bring extra chairs.
-The music flowed seamlessly without interruption under André de Quadro’s magic leadership.
+The music flowed seamlessly without interruption under André de Quadro’s magical leadership.
 André is a master of braiding the parts and sucking the audience into what he does.
 The audience was enthusiastic.

 ”About the thrilling concert from which I have just returned: